vzool/docs/api/reference.md

 GET /[project]/auth/sso
 ```

-A list of third-party Single Sign-On (SSO) authentication services, such as Google and Facebook.
+A list of third-party Single Sign-On (SSO) authentication services available for this project, such as Google and Facebook.

 ### Authorization Redirect